martinthomson/tmi/draft-thomson-tmi.md

 accrue to the system as a whole.

-# Intermediation Enables Scaling Of Control
+# Intermediation Enables Scaling Of Control {#scale}

 The scale at which intermediaries operate means that they are often seen as effective control points in the systems that depend on them.
 An action by an intermediary can affect all who communicate using that intermediary.

+The goal of some intermediary deployments is to effect a policy, relying on the ability of a well-placed intermediary to affect multiple protocol interactions and participants.

 The ability of an intermediary to affect a large number of network users can be an advantage or vulnerability, depending on perspective.
 For instance, network intermediaries have been used to distribute warnings of impending natural disasters like fire, flood, or earthquake, which save lives and property.
-In contrast, control over large-scale communications can enable censorship, misinformation, or pervasive monitoring {{?RFC7258}}.
+In contrast, control over large-scale communications can enable censorship
+{{?RFC7754}}, misinformation, or pervasive monitoring {{?RFC7258}}.

 The scale at which an intermediary operates therefore enables amplification of any power available to that intermediary.
 Though it is clear that the morality